 If you have recently decided to divorce, you may find that you cannot agree with your spouse on important issues such as child support, alimony, and division of assets/liabilities.
 This may mean that you will undergo what is known as a contested divorce.

 As everything could become highly contentious, you need your attorney to fight vigorously for you and your children when needed and understand when to employ surgical precision to achieve the best outcome for your situation.

 Understanding Contested Divorce

 A contested divorce occurs when a couple fails to reach a mutual agreement regarding their divorce issues.
 At the Law Office of Bryan Fagan, PLLC, it is understood that both emotional and legal factors can complicate the TX divorce process.
-Naturally, decisions regarding your children, your assets, and your future require thorough consideration and planning.
+Naturally, decisions regarding your children, assets, and future require thorough consideration and planning.

 Contested Divorce: Child Custody

 Divorce requires you to undertake the arduous task of developing a Child Custody and visitation schedule.
-Unfortunately, each parent may have differing ideas about what is in the child’s best interest.
+Unfortunately, each parent may have differing ideas about the child's best interest.
 At the Law Office of Bryan Fagan, PLLC, we recognize that your family situation is unique and may require a creative solution.